fence@raincityfence.com

 After reviewing your proposal, you can accept your estimate and agree to the project with any online signature.

-Soon, a utility location service will be arranged by Rain City Fence, and a utility locate will be performed at your property.
+A utility location service will soon be arranged by Rain City Fence, and a utility locate will be performed at your property.

 When your scheduled build date approaches, usually about a week ahead of the build, Rain City Fence will reach out to set a date for a pre-construction meeting between you and your fence builder lead.